0xSavant/personal-website/src/content/blog/hackathon-hamsterwheel.md

 During this period, I was still doing it for the love of the game.
 There weren't huge prize pools and a multitude of tracks.
 These were simple ordeals that were tailored for university students just getting started.
 This is stage one of the hamsterwheel.

 ### ► More Money, More Problems

+As I started to delve deeper into Web3, I found myself running faster on the Hackathon Hamsterwheel.
+Prize pools got bigger, there were more tracks, more sponsors, more opportunities to make it big as a developer.
+I pounced at these opportunities.
+What started out as a hobby after school turned into skipping classes to meet the deadlines.

+In hindsight, a shift in the industry (or my view of it) had happened.
+Hackathons were no longer short events where you'd pump out a cool side project that you could put on your portfolio.
+Those still existed of course, but they were largely eclipsed by the spectacles.
+Multi-week affairs with millions in total prize money, and tracks as far as you can scroll.
+These are what defined the next few years for me.

+A key attribute of these new age hackathons is the framing.
+"Build the next big startup" or some variation of that is generally the message.
+The judge lineup will generally have at least a few VCs on it, and advertise the possibility of raising a seed round if you win.
+This is what enamored me, and many others.
+In today's industry climate, startups are everywhere, and the grind of building one is romanticized.
+However, people don't always notice the amount of highly valued startups that exist solely to serve other new startups.
+I'm talking incubators, accelerators, launchpads, many genres of management software, cloud hosting, and more.
+These have been the real winners.
+Do you see where I'm going with this?

+Hackathons, and their organizers, have become hundred million dollar businesses off of this shift.

+### ► The Definition of Insanity

+More on this...

+### ► The Message

+The point of this article is to highlight a trend I've seen in young developers, including myself.
+A trend that ultimately leads to burnout, and self-doubt.

+While this may seem contradictory to what I've been saying throughout the entire article: you should participate in hackathons if you're a young developer.
+I say that with a big asterisk however.
+These events give you ample opportunities to build something cool, improve your skills, get noticed by employers, and earn good prize money.
+However, it's important to recognize why you're participating in them.

+The point of this article is to highlight a trend I've seen in young developers, including myself.
+A trend that ultimately leads to burnout, and self-doubt.
+Reflect on your goals for each hackathon, be realistic in your expectations, and don't be afraid to take a step back.